-The square scrap of evenweave I had stitched on was a bit smaller than this mug, so I ended up just rounding the edges a bit so they wouldn’t get in my way.
+The square scrap of evenweave I had stitched on was smaller than this mug.
+Instead, I rounded a bit so they wouldn’t get in my way.

 Assembling the discs

-Now that you’ve got everything cut out, let’s get to putting this together.
+Now that you’ve got everything cut out, let’s put it together.

 I started by knotting the end of my thread and doing a very loose running stitch around the edges of my backing fabric.
 The thread color doesn’t matter much for this part, but I used white because that’s what I’d be using to attach my cord later.
-None of this will be seen, so it doesn’t have to be neat or even.
+None of this is visible in the finished project, so it doesn’t have to be neat or even.
 This is just to cinch the fabric into a proper circle later.
 Don’t tie off the string just yet though!

 I then carefully laid one of my felt circles in the middle, placing one of the cardboard circles on top.
 Then lightly pull the end of the thread so that it starts to ruffle up and conform to the shape of the cardboard.
 Then start stitching across the cardboard to pin down the edges.